How Do You Dispose of Cytotoxic Waste?

 It is also recommended that anyone who handles such drugs be aware of their half-life for safer disposal.
 For example, arsenic trioxide has a half-life of one to two days, while tamoxifen has a half-life that averages five to seven days, but can range anywhere from four to 11 days.
 At the other end of the spectrum, busulfan has a typical half-life of 2.5 hours.

 Safe cytotoxic waste disposal

-Daniels Health Canada promotes safe cytotoxic waste disposal, primarily through proper education and training of all healthcare personnel involved in such procedures.
+Daniels Health Canada promotes safe disposal of cytotoxic waste, primarily through proper education and training of all healthcare personnel involved in such procedures.
 We also provide numerous resources, products, and services for the handling of cytotoxic waste.
 For additional information regarding our services options and waste management processes, contact us.
 Safety first, not only for healthcare providers, but for the environment too.